-The recent downgrade of the U.S. debt rating, and the massive market sell-off that it triggered, serve as a reminder that there is no substitute for thoughtful and responsible representatives in Congress.
-We need members who understand the real nature of the problems we face, and act the long-term best interests of the people they serve - rather than out of rigid ideology or partisan self-interest.
+The 2011 downgrade of the U.S. debt rating, and the massive market sell-off that it triggered, serve as a reminder that there is no substitute for thoughtful and responsible representatives in Congress.
+We need members who understand the real nature of the problems we face, and act the long-term best interests of the people they serve - rather than out of rigid ideology.

 THE WAY FORWARD ON OUR NATIONAL DEBT